jordiqui/revolution/README.md

 ## Files

-This distribution of Revolution 2.90 241025 consists of the following files:
+This distribution of revolution-dv1-011125 consists of the following files:

   * [README.md](README.md), the file you are currently reading.

   * [Copying.txt](Copying.txt), a text file containing the GNU General Public License version 3.

-  * [AUTHORS](AUTHORS), a text file with the list of authors for Revolution 2.90 241025.
+  * [AUTHORS](AUTHORS), a text file with the list of authors for revolution-dv1-011125.

-  * [src](src), a subdirectory containing the full source code, including a Makefile that can be used to compile Revolution 2.90 241025 on Unix-like systems.
+  * [src](src), a subdirectory containing the full source code, including a Makefile that can be used to compile revolution-dv1-011125 on Unix-like systems.

   * a file with the .nnue extension, storing the neural network for the NNUE evaluation.
 Binary distributions will have this file embedded.